TheEpic0ne/HelpDatblockCom/docs/datearth.md

 The military ranks for towns are guard, sheriff, and mayor.
 The military ranks for nations are soldier, general, and king.

+*Notice!* Chaning ranks or ally relations, while a residents in your town, nation or ally is in the siege zone, will penalize your town or nation in points in the war.

 #### Abandon attack
 As a king or general, place an all-white banner near the siege-attack-banner to abandon the attack.
 The attacker can abandon the attack 24 hours after the siege started.